cjneely10/cjneely10.github.io/_posts/2019-10-18-MetaSanity-Adding-Additional-Analyses.md

 ------
 Prior to running this script, ensure that **BioMetaDB** is on your python path.
 You can add it to your path by appending the following line to your `.bashrc` file and restarting your bash session:

-`export PYTHONPATH=/path/to/BioMetaDB:$PYTHONPATH`
+`export PYTHONPATH=/path/to/MetaSanity/BioMetaDB:$PYTHONPATH`

 Backing up your project
 ------
 Since this particular update is released by our lab, a backup is not needed, assuming that you have not radically changed your project's architecture since running **MetaSanity**.

 However, this blog provides you with the tools to begin drastically changing your **BioMetaDB** project on your own.
-Users are STRONGLY advised to create a copy of their **BioMetaDB** project prior to running any update that attempts to update the project architecture that is not directly released from this lab.
+Users are STRONGLY advised to create a copy of their **BioMetaDB** project prior to running any update that is not directly released from this lab.

 Part 1 - `RecordList` and `UpdateData`
 ------
 Without getting too deep into OOP concepts, we can think of a `RecordList` as:

-- A list (e.g. record-1, record-2, etc.) AND a dictionary (e.g. record1: metadata, etc.) of the results in our project.
+- A list (e.g. [record-1, record-2] etc.) AND a dictionary (e.g. {record1: metadata} etc.) of the metadata in our project
-- A way to query our BioMetaDB project for specific data.
+- A way to query our BioMetaDB project for specific gene calls, annotations, evaluation scores, etc.
 - A way to get FASTA records or metadata
 - A method to update the underlying database structure

-We can think of `UpdateData` as an empty box - we put into it specific genome ids that we wish to update, and we add data categories and values as needed.
+We can think of `UpdateData` as an empty data frame - we put into it specific genome ids that we wish to update, and we add data categories and values as needed.
 This class generates a `.tsv` file, which **BioMetaDB** uses to update its database table schema.

 Moreover, `UpdateData` is used to add *new* columns to our **BioMetaDB** project.
 If we are seeking to add a data column to our table (as we are here, the column "quality") *that does not already exist*, then we must use `UpdateData`.
 Otherwise, a `RecordList` returned by the function `get_table` will suffice for making updates to columns *that already exist* or for genome records *that already exist*.